Kannan171/tp/docs/UserGuide.md

    * `list` : Lists all students.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a student named `John Doe` to TeamSync.
+   * `add -n John Doe -p 98765432 -p johnd@example.com -a John street, block 123, #01-01` : Adds a student named `John Doe` to TeamSync.

    * `delete 3` : Deletes the 3rd student shown in the current list.